nathanieldchu/ubuild_CCF/join.md

     headline: Who are we?
     content: ''
   col_2:
-    content: If you’ve stuck around this long, we are indecently excited to get to know you more.
-Please, send us an email at tezzafoods@gmail.com.
-If we don’t have a job for you now, then we’ll make sure that we come running as soon as that changes.
+    content: If you’ve stuck around this long, we are very excited to get to know you.
+Please email us at tezzafoods@gmail.com.
+If we don’t have a job for you now, then we’ll make sure that we come running as soon as we do.
     headline: ''
 - template: simple-footer
   block: footer-1